 [8] A review of the Lobbyist's registration activities led the Deputy Registrar to question whether all of the information that the Lobbyist had entered into the Registry was accurate.
-The Deputy Registrar initiated an investigation into Registration ID 253404 under s.
+The Deputy Registrar initiated an investigation into Registration ID 56733 under s.
 7.1 of the LRA.
-This listed the "Stated Intended Outcome" as to arrange meetings with public office holders to discuss the implications of rent controls and the HST.
-The Lobbyist listed the following additional outcomes: the development, establishment amendment or termination of any program, policy, or decision; and the introduction, modification or repeal of legislation, a bill or regulation.
-The Deputy Registrar contacted the Director of Hollyburn, who responded that the Lobbyist informed him that he "had mistakenly registered Hollyburn Properties as a lobbyist and has since corrected that mistake."
+This listed the "Stated Intended

+Outcome" as to arrange meetings with public office holders so that the Society could discuss pharmaceuticals.
+The Deputy Registrar contacted the Executive Director for the Society, who responded that the Lobbyist had "never been engaged to lobby on behalf of our organization."